Skip to main content

 │ │ └── personal.yaml # restricted access to owner SMTP

-├── arbiter-server.yaml # root server composition config
+├── arbiter-server.yaml # root server config and base composition

 The config directory is normal files on disk.
 It should be owned by the deployment operator, not by the agent using the service.